Who Has Jurisdiction for Injury on a Cruise Ship?

 If you are a passenger on an international cruise, it is natural to wonder what laws apply when the ship is in international waters or docked in another country.
 The answer: It depends.

 One of the most important considerations in determining jurisdiction when you are injured on a cruise outside the United States is where the accident occurs.
 Generally, accidents on board the cruise ship are still subject to U.S. maritime law.
 However, if you are injured during a shore excursion in a foreign country, the laws of that country will likely apply.

 Different rules may apply if you are injured in a foreign country or its waters as a result of a crime.
 The FBI may need to be involved in investigations of crimes committed against U.S. nationals, including physical and sexual assault, robbery, etc., in other countries and in international waters.

 Building Your Cruise Ship Injury Claim with Kogan & DiSalvo

 Maritime law is one of the most complex legal fields.
 This, combined with the significant money and resources of cruise lines and laws favorable to these companies, can make it difficult for those who have been injured on cruise ships to know where to turn after an accident or an attack.

 For more than 25 years, Kogan & DiSalvo has been the Gold Standard in personal injury law.
 Our attorneys have significant experience with a wide variety of complex claims, and we are committed to helping accident victims assert their rights and pursue the compensation they deserve.

 If you have been injured on a cruise ship, please contact Kogan & DiSalvo by calling (561) 375-9500 today for a free consultation.
-Our law firm has offices in Fort Lauderdale, West Palm Beach, Boca Raton, Boynton Beach, Stuart, and Delray Beach.
-We serve clients who call Florida home, as well as those who travel to the Sunshine State for cruises.
+We serve all clients who call Florida home, as well as those who travel to the Sunshine State for cruises.